Crown Princess Victoria made Daniel Westling her Prince in a magnificent ceremony in Stockholm on 19 June 2010.

 For Sweden – with the times

 Sweden is one of the world’s most stable and egalitarian democracies, with a monarchy that has strong roots and public support.

-The monarchy, as shaped by King Carl XVI Gustaf, has been adapted to the age we live in.
+King Carl XVI Gustaf has a strong commitment to the global environment and is a recognised authority on environmental issues.
 Among other things, he has received the U.S. Environmental Protection Agency Award.
-The king is likewise deeply committed to the preservation of Sweden’s cultural heritage and considers it important, for example, that the royal palaces be open to the public in order to show their collections and parks.
+He is likewise deeply committed to the preservation of Sweden’s cultural heritage and considers it important that the public has access to the royal palaces with their collections and parks.

 Crown Princess Victoria – Sweden’s future queen

-In 1998, she enrolled at Yale University in the United States where she studied for five semesters, taking courses in geology, history and international relations.
+In 1998, she enrolled at Yale University in the US where she studied for five semesters, taking courses in geology, history and international relations.
 During her time at Yale, her interest in international issues deepened and she took private lessons in current affairs, wrote an essay on the role of the United Nations in Iraq and completed internships at the UN in New York and the Swedish Embassy in Washington, DC.
-As well as Swedish, she speaks English, French and German.

-Last updated: 25 March 2014
+Last updated: 11 March 2015